sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_shiva/mArgabandhustotram_sArtha_appayyadIkShitendraiH_viracitam.md

 the heart in the body in which one can visualise brahman and get all
 his desires fulfilled.
 The upanishad says that this is because the
 space that is inside the heart encompasses all that is there outside.
-कुन्दाभदन्तम् - कुंदम् = jasmine flower आभः = likeness,
+कुन्दाभदन्तम् - कुन्दम् = jasmine flower आभः = likeness,
 resemblance दन्तः  tooth.
 Shiva's teeth are white and
 have the luster or the soft glow like the jasmine flower.
 They are
 uniform and packed closely like the petals of a jasmine flower.
 They